Jim89/RepData_PeerAssessment1/PA1_template.md

 steps<-max_interval[,2]
 rm(max_interval)
 ```

-The most number of steps is recorded in the five minute interval ending at :45:00, where it appears that, on average, the participant takes 60 steps.
+This value is reported in the results section below.

 ##### Step 5 - Imputing missing values

-When reading in data, it is often sensible to get an idea of the number of missing value in the variable(s) of interest.
-In this data, it is the steps per interval that is of interest.
+When reading in data, it is often sensible to get an idea of the number of missing values in the variable(s) of interest.
+In this analysis, it was the steps per interval that was of interest.

-The total number of missing values, and the proportion of the total that this represents are calculated:
+The total number of missing values, and the proportion of the total that this represents were calculated:

 ```r
 # 5a.
 Calculate number and proportion of missing values